makukha/docsub/README.md

 ```

 Each block starts with `begin` and ends with `end`.
 One or many commands come at the top of the block, otherwise they are treated as plain text.
 Blocks without *producing commands* are not allowed.
 Block's inner text will be replaced upon substitution, unless modifier command `lines` is used.

+If docsub substitution block leis inside markdown fenced Code block, it is not substituted (examples: fenced code blocks right above and below).
+To put dynamic content int fenced code block, place `begin` and `end` around it and use `lines after 1 upto -1` (example: Basic usage section).

 For nested blocks, only top level substitution is performed.
 Use block `#identifier` to distinguish nesting levels.